spiring-co/buzzle-action-install-fonts/README.md

 ```

 ## Information
-`install-fonts` should be run with administrative privilege in order to install fonts on your windows system.
+`action-install-fonts` should be run with administrative privilege in order to install fonts on your windows system.

 ## Usage without Nexrender's Job Context
 see `./sandbox.js` for usage